GameServerManagers/LinuxGSM-Docs/validate.md

-This is a command for servers downloaded via SteamCMD only.
+> note: This is a command for servers using SteamCMD only.

+Validate is a command that will check all the server files to make sure they match the SteamCMD files.
+This command is useful if you think that files may be missing or corrupted.

-For many reasons, servers might have some broken or missing files.
-This command allows you to repair or re-download missing core server files, using SteamCMD's validate function.
-This will reset any original server file that you might have altered, but shouldn't touch any mod or config file.
+Validate command allows you to repair and re-download missing core server files, using the SteamCMD validate function.
+This will reset any original server file that you might have altered, but should not touch any mod or config file.

-Validate can also be used when server update doesn't work as it should for some reason.
+Validate can also be used if a server update does not correctly update.

 ## Commands

-`./gameserver validate`
+Standard: `./gameserver validate`

-`./gameserver v`
+Short: `./gameserver v`